{SLmetrics}: scalable and memory efficient AI/ML performance evaluation in R

 Looking forward to seeing you during the workshop!

-Join our workshop on Analyzing Time Series at Scale with Cluster Analysis in R, which is a part of our workshops for Ukraine series!
+Join our workshop on Latent Growth Curve Models using the Lavaan Package in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: